ssMaritime.com & ssMaritime.net

 MS Rangitata

 During the war Rangitane (1) and several other NZSC ships were lost, however, the Rangitane’s sisters, Rangitiki and Rangitata having carried thousands of British and American servicemen during the Second World War, survived and were returned service in 1949.
 In that same year, NZSC ordered two new “Rangi” ships, Rangitoto and Rangitane, which would replace the ships lost.
 Three years later another, slightly smaller ship was ordered, being the companies last new-built passenger liner, the Ruahine.
 These new ships together with the two original “Rangi” ships maintained a regular passenger cargo service between New Zealand and the UK.
-In 1962 the two older “Rangi” ships, Rangitiki and Rangitata, were replaced by a retired Cunard passenger-cargo liner Parthia, which was renamed Remuera.
+In 1962 the two older “Rangi” ships, Rangitiki and Rangitata, were replaced by a retired Cunard passenger-cargo liner Parthia, which was later renamed Remuera.

 In the late 60s, air travel became the choice of travel, and passenger liners from all companies sailing to New Zealand and Australia suffered from low passenger loading, which severely affected operating costs.
 Three remaining liners were withdrawn and sold, whilst the Remuera was transferred to P&O. In addition all New Zealand Shipping Company cargo ships were transferred to Federal colours.
 In 1967 this great ninety four year old shipping company and its famed passenger services came to a sorry end.